Questions and Answers about HPV and the Vaccine

 How long does an HPV infection last?

 HPV infections can last up to 24 months before the immune system eliminates the infection.
 During this time, most people do not know they are infected.
-This is why it is difficult to stop transmission of the virus.
+This is why it is difficult to stop person-to-person transmission of the virus.

 What does it mean when people say an HPV infection “cleared?”
 Is the infection gone or is it dormant?
 Can it still be spread to someone else?

 HPV virus can cause persistent infections.
 This means that when a person is infected, the virus is reproducing in the cells that line the infected area.
-It does not live silently inside of cells like herpes viruses.
+It does not live silently inside of cells like herpes viruses do.
 This means that when the immune system “clears” the infection, it is no longer present, so it cannot be spread to someone else.

 However, what is important to understand is that many people have HPV infections without symptoms, so they do not realize they are infected.
 Further, since a Pap test checks for cellular changes and not the presence of virus, a “negative” Pap test does not mean that no HPV infection is present.
-It only means that the cells that line the cervix do not currently show signs of damage caused by a persistent HPV infection.
+It only means that the cells lining the cervix do not currently show signs of damage caused by a persistent HPV infection.
 This is why it is important to get regular Pap tests.

 How does HPV cause cancer?